sklf81/play2048-pybot/README.md

  A bot to automatically play the Game of 2048 (https://play2048.co/) with Selenium.

  ## This is an old project.
- Proper documentation and a much needed rework will come in the future
+ Proper documentation and a much needed rework will be done in the future